antonio-cirillo/antonio-cirillo/README.md

 Hi there, I'm Antonio Cirillo 👋

 - 🔭 I’m currently working on several projects for the master's degree.
-- 🌱 I’m currently learning the concepts of Cloud Computing and concurrent and parallel programming.
+- 🌱 I’m currently learning the concepts of Cloud Computing, concurrent and parallel programming.
 - 📫 How to reach me: dev.cirillo@gmail.com
 - ⚡ Fun fact: I love preparing and eating pizza.